"What you first see is not always what you get. Look closer."

 Viewing my work in person can be a bit of a hypnotic experience.
 What I create is not for the faint of heart; My paintings are dynamic and full of movement, color, and dimension, yet also can have a calming and meditational effect on those who experience them.
 While I do typically create on a two-dimensional platform for my original art, many times I incorporate many layers of resin and medium to create a three-dimensional effect.
 More often than not, I then see viewers slowing down and coming in for a closer look.
 What a person sees from far away tends to shift as they move in for a more magnified view.
 Multiple layers of varied textures, metallics, and pearlescent pigment suspended within the layers of resin give a shadowbox effect reminiscent of lenticular art and reverse carvings.

 I am moved by the colors, textures, and intricate patterns that appear in the very minute details of nature.
 Much of my inspiration comes from cloud watching, mineral and rock formations, botanical symmetry (and asymmetry), tree lines, ocean waves, the texture of sand, the cosmos…all are mesmerizing to me as they show proof of the interconnectivity between all living beings.
-When you witness a coral reef or landscape from a distance, the details and composition to the eye change just as the aspect of the viewer changes.
+When you witness a coral reef or landscape from a distance, the details and composition of the eye change just as the aspect of the viewer changes.
 Nature is ever-fluid and non-static, such as life in general.
 I feel that this appreciation translates to my work and is evident to the observer.